There is no good time to ask a girl out

 “How could a short story, with very few main characters, be so rich in experience, so deep in emotions, raising so many questions about science and myth, life and death, courage and cowardice?”
 Manal Jamaleddine

-Read The Thought Dial (and other books) for free with Scribd when you sign up for a 30 day trial membership.
+Read The Thought Dial (and hundreds of other books) for free with Scribd when you sign up for a 30 day trial membership.

 No e-reader?
 No problem.
 Download your free Kindle reading app here.
 If you download the app, I receive a small commission.